unfor19/kubernetes-localdev/README.md

 ### Create A Certificate Authority (CA) Certificate And Key

 We're going to use [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) for issuing HTTPS/TLS certificates.
-Before we can do that, we need to create a Certificate Authority Certificate (`rootCA.pem`) and a Certificate Authority Key (`rootCA-key.pem`), see [the difference between the two](https://superuser.com/questions/620121/what-is-the-difference-between-a-certificate-and-a-key-with-respect-to-ssl/620124#620124).
-You can easily generate a CA certificate and key with [mkcert](https://github.com/FiloSottile/mkcert), that will also install both of them. **There's no need** to search for `.crt` files and install them.
+Before we can do that, we need to create a Certificate Authority Certificate (`rootCA.pem`) and a Certificate Authority Key (`rootCA-key.pem`).
+Check out the [the difference between the two](https://superuser.com/questions/620121/what-is-the-difference-between-a-certificate-and-a-key-with-respect-to-ssl/620124#620124).

+You can quickly generate a CA certificate and key with [mkcert](https://github.com/FiloSottile/mkcert), which will also install both of them. **There's no need** to search for `.crt` files and install them.

 #### macOS <!-- omit in toc -->